NREL/torc/docs/explanation/jobs.rst

     to automatically schedule for you.
 You must set ``needs_compute_node_schedule`` as well.
   - You can use it to ensure that your desired compute node / job assignments are achieved.
 The torc worker app pulls ready jobs after first sorting them in descending order by these
-    attributes: GPUs, memory, wall-time.
-This will prevent big-memory nodes from picking up small-memory jobs.
+    attributes: GPUs, runtime, memory.
+This will ensure that long jobs will start first and usually prevent big-memory nodes from picking up small-memory jobs.
 However, you may prefer a different priority.
-For example, you may prefer sorting by wall-time before memory.
+For example, you may prefer sorting by memory before runtime.
 This setting ensures that a compute node will only pull jobs that you want it to get.
-Future versions of torc may allow additional customization.
+Refer to ``prepare_jobs_sort_method`` in :ref:`advanced_config_options` for additional customization
+    options.

 - **needs_compute_node_schedule**: As mentioned above with ``scheduler``, setting this to ``true`` can enable automatic compute node scheduling.